NocesAdrian/Archlinux-Documentation/README.md

 -if  --your iso file
 -of  --your storage device e.g. USB flashdrive
 -bs  --block size
--status   --status
-                -progress    --print status in progress -conv  --makes sure everything is written right in the usb
+-status=progress    --print status in progress -conv=fsync  --makes sure everything is written right in the usb
 ```

 ### 📌 links